*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The Aerobus runs every 25-30 minutes and on a limited schedule.
 They are permitting a 50% capacity.
 They only take payment by credit card and paying online.
 You cannot buy your ticket from the driver.
 It is mandatory to wear a face mask.
 Buy your Aerobus tickets here.

 You can still use public transportation to arrive from the airport, but schedules are limited.
 From both T1 and T2 terminals, take is the L9 Sud (meaning L9 south).
 It connects to Barcelona metro stops L1, L3, and L5 lines.

 Public transportation in Barcelona includes the bus, metro, and tram, run by the Transports Metropolitans de Barcelona (TMB).
-As of now, transportation has few travelers, so crowding usually isn’t an issue.
 Keep a 2-meter (6.5 -feet) distance.
-Everyone is required to wear face masks but not gloves.
-Read the official rules.
+Everyone is required to wear face masks.
+Read the TMB official rules.

-On the bus: Bus drivers cannot attend to passengers, therefore you must have a bus ticket in advance.
+On the bus: Bus drivers do not sell bus tickets.
 Buy your tickets at a machine at any metro station.
-You also have to enter through the doors at the middle of the bus.

-Expect hotels to ramp up their hygiene efforts as they open.
-Currently, all hotels are closed.
+Expect hotels to ramp up their hygiene efforts.
 To get an idea of current hotel prices, check out this map.

 See my post on the best places to stay in Barcelona!

 In any travel situation, it’s smart to get travel insurance for peace of mind – not just for Covid-19 but for lost luggage or accidents.
 World Nomads is a reliable travel insurance company.
 Currently, they are not covering international travel, but I’ll be updating this website as changes happen!
 Check out World Nomads travel insurance here.